 Yes, there are similarities.
 Nevertheless, the training is completely different.

 A study conducted by Indiana University’s National Study of Student Engagement reveals that architecture majors spend the most time outside of their classes studying.
 Beating out even engineers.

 On average, an architecture major will spend 22.2 hours a week working on projects and generally furrowing their brows.

 Read archinect for more info.

-It involves design and live jury presentation.
+It involves Design and Jury presentation.

-Students are expected to fully participate in studio as it is compulsory.
+Students are expected to fully participate in the studio as it is compulsory.
 While at it, they are also required to take and pass all theory courses in order to graduate.